mwalton/mwalton-me/content/index.md

 > *Every story I create, creates me.
 I write to create myself.* — Octavia E. Butler

-I have found value and insight by combining [reflexivity](https://pages.gseis.ucla.edu/faculty/agre/critical.html) into technical research & practice.
+I have found insight and comfort by combining [reflexivity into technical practice](https://pages.gseis.ucla.edu/faculty/agre/critical.html).
 For me, this takes form in [[thoughts/index|creative writing]].
-I wander around a lot but I'm mostly based in the Pacific Northwest where I find inspiration from the diversity of life I'm grateful to be immersed in there.
+I wander often, but I'm mostly based in the Pacific Northwest where I find inspiration from the beauty of the region.
 Here are some paths you might follow to get to know more about me, my work & interests:

 - 🌱 greenhouse : recent [[posts/index|doings]], [[thoughts/index|musings]] and evolving ideas
 - [[cv/current_doings|🌲 woodlands]] : longstanding positions and projects